Getting evidence to support your PIP claim

 Get them to send their evidence to you and not to the DWP.
 This way you can check that you’re happy with it and decide whether or not you want to include it in your claim.
 Remember, it should show the DWP how your condition affects you and not be just confirmation of your condition or the medication you take.

-You can always ask your local Citizens Advice in England and Wales or in Scotland to check the health professional’s evidence to make sure it will help your claim.
+You can always ask your local Citizens Advice to check the health professional’s evidence to make sure it will help your claim.
 You can also get help from your local disability or mental health support agency.
-Find disability support agencies in England and Wales, disability support agencies in Scotland and mental health charities in England and Wales or mental health charities in Scotland.